 The Ealing Plan provides protection for all open and green spaces, but it does not recognise the specific constraints applying to common land.
 In this context, a key area is Haven Green which, apart from acting as an effective buffer between the town centre and the Victorian residential areas to its north, is a pleasant visual break.
 Like other green and open spaces, it is important ecologically and as a place for rest and relaxation.
 Nevertheless, and despite its status as common land, in recent years it has come under threat from the increasing pressure of its proximity to Ealing Broadway station transport interchange, which will increase with Crossrail.
 This includes parking of buses and provision of cycle stands.

 The designation of Haven Green as ‘Local Green Space’ (LGS) accords with the NPPF provisions.
 It is - in close proximity to the community it serves; - demonstrably special to the local as well as the wider community and holds a particular local significance because of its historic position, recreational value and relative tranquillity; and - is local in character and is not an extensive tract of land.

-The particular features of the green make it appropriate for special protection.

 Identification of Haven Green as LGS aims to give it more explicit protection and means that it will be treated in a manner consistent with Green Belt policy.
 The NPPF provides that inappropriate development harmful to the Green Belt should not be approved except in very special circumstances.
 In considering any planning application, substantial weight will be given to any harm done to the Local Green Space, and ‘very special circumstances’ will not exist unless the potential harm by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations.
-Its status as LGS would includes making unauthorised development liable to enforcement measures under revised government policy guidance issued in 2015.
+Its status as LGS includes making unauthorised development liable to enforcement measures under revised government policy guidance issued in 2015.

+The particular features of the green make it appropriate for special protection.
+The edges of Haven Green to the west, north or east are bounded by the public highway and any proposed development there would be subject to existing constraints which protect the local heritage assets which line them.
+However to the south the green directly abuts the BBC/Villiers House car park (along the former boundary of the railway embankment) where development could cause significant damage to its outlook and character.
+The view to the south is through a line of mature plane trees lining a narrow footpath, which is in turn flanked by a low (1m high) brick wall topped by pillars and chains.
+This largely shields the view from the green of vehicles on the car park, while the distance to the other side of the railway cutting from the path (around 45m) reduces the visual impact of the buildings on the far side.
+This allows a relatively open view including the spires of the Polish (Catholic) Church to the south-east (Grade II listed) and Christ the Saviour Church to the south-west (Grade II* listed).
+The only structure on the car park other than a portacabin housing the control office to the car park entrance is the small single storey florist’s shop at the western end on Springbridge Road.